Considering the global market conditions and consumer behavior, we can say that mobile apps are the current focus of the business world.

 - Firebase – mobile development platform

-A large number of Android apps are based on virtual machine instances that assist in dealing with potential specifics – one of the reasons why Java was the first choice of language.
-With more than two decades, Java is still the most widely used Android language that developers use.
-Furthermore, the Java Virtual Machine (JVM) has allowed app developers to write their codes in a way that can be executed by the JVM.
+Many Android apps are based on virtual machine instances that assist in dealing with potential specifics – one of the reasons why Java was the first choice of language.
+With more than two decades, Java is still the most widely used Android language.
+Furthermore, the Java Virtual Machine (JVM) has allowed app developers to write their codes in a way that the JVM can execute.

-In addition to this, NDKs (Native Development Kits) allow developers to write important sections of the app directly in C or C++ (native code).
+In addition to this, NDKs (Native Development Kits) allow developers to write essential app sections directly in C or C++ (native code).

 Native App Development for iOS

 Developers can create iOS native apps using programming languages such as Objective-C or Swift.
-Initially, app developers had to learn Objective-C, which was a variation of C language.
-However, in 2014, Apple first announced the launch of Swift – a multi-paradigm language which was far more simpler than the Objective-C.
+Initially, app developers had to learn Objective-C, which was a variation of the C language.
+However, in 2014, Apple first announced the launch of Swift – a multi-paradigm language that was far simpler than Objective-C.

-Even though developers can still interact or access legacy codes using Objective-C, Swift has certainly reached greater heights in terms of flexibility and maturity.
-For any new app developer who is looking to develop a native app for iOS, he or she should start with Swift.
+Even though developers can still interact or access legacy codes using Objective-C, Swift has reached more flexibility and maturity.
+For any new app developer looking to develop a native app for iOS, it is wiser to start with Swift.

 Benefits of Native App Development

-Let us now have a look at some of the common advantages that you can get from developing a native mobile app:
+Let’s have a look at some of the common advantages that you can get from architecting a native mobile app:

-In addition to this, native apps interact with other native APIs and do not have to depend on plugins and WebViews.
-Due to the fact that there are lesser dependencies, these apps tend to perform much faster as compared to hybrid apps that have to go through a number of middleware plugins and other software.
+In addition to this, native apps interact with other native APIs and do not depend on plugins and WebViews.
+Because of fewer dependencies, these apps tend to perform much faster than hybrid apps with some middleware plugins and other software.

-Needless to say, native apps have lesser bugs – mainly due to the fact that developers do not have to maintain two separate codebases.
-Hybrid apps usually use tools such as Xamarin or Cordova, tools that are used to access hardware via a bridge in hybrid apps.
-This, in return, adversely affects the speed of your app and eventually, impacts user experience.
+Needless to say, native apps have fewer bugs – mainly because developers do not have to maintain two separate codebases.
+Hybrid apps usually use tools that are used to access hardware via a bridge, such as Xamarin or Cordova.
+This, in return, adversely affects the speed of the app and eventually impacts user experience.

 Being a developer, you can directly access all new features of a specific platform if you are developing a native app.
-Native apps have direct access to device hardware such as cameras, microphones, etc., and this is mainly why the overall user experience is far better in native apps as compared to hybrid apps that require plugins in order to access data.
+Native apps have direct access to device hardware such as cameras, microphones, etc. This is mainly why the overall user experience is far better in native apps than hybrid apps that require plugins to access data.

 Moreover, push notification is another benefit that you get with a native mobile app.

-Since native apps are exclusively made for a specific platform, these tend to comply better with the platform’s guidelines and terms.
-In addition to this, native mobile apps expect lesser change of rules or guidelines as hybrid apps do, mainly due to security concerns.
+Since native apps are exclusively made for a specific platform, they tend to comply better with the platform’s guidelines and terms.
+In addition, native mobile apps expect lesser changes of rules or guidelines as hybrid apps do, mainly due to security concerns.

 For example, Apple rejects apps that rely too heavily on WebViews.
-This means that native mobile apps is the future of mobile app growth.
+It means that native mobile apps are the future of mobile app growth.